RMHolsen/audrey_three_beta/projectnotes.md

 -- Add location and fee fields to Add a Source on item page?
 Or redirect if a source has been added to the sources page to suggest editing the source
 This will require some considerable research into how to juggle all those params into a new thing.
 It shouldn't be too complex but try it anyway.
 -- Change the topic assignment on list edit view to a radio button (adding on extra topics to a list isn't working right now, figure out that structure later)
+-- Add URL to Source? to Item?
+Possibly to Item, in which case maybe we want more than one URL.

 ## Associations
 A User has_many projects